flybywiresim/aircraft/fbw-a32nx/docs/a320-simvars.md

 - L:A32NX_SIDE_CONTROLLING
     - Enum
-    - Indicates which side controls the communications Value | Meaning
+    - Indicates which side controls the airplane
+      Value | Meaning
       --- | ---
       0 | Captain
       1 | FO
-      2 | Both sides

 - A32NX_TO_CONFIG_FLAPS
     - Enum